MicrosoftDocs/security/zero-trust/integrate-saas-apps.md

 In the illustration:
 - A collection of SaaS apps is pictured.
 - You can add these SaaS apps to Azure Active Directory and include these apps in the scope of your multi-factor authentication and conditional access policies.
 For more information, [Integrating all your apps with Azure AD](/azure/active-directory/fundamentals/five-steps-to-full-application-integration-with-azure-ad).
 - Using Microsoft Defender for Cloud Apps, you can discover other cloud apps your organization uses.
 You can approve apps and apply session controls.
-Of course, you can add newly discovered cloud apps to Azure AD to enforce multi-factor authentication and other policies.
+For newly discovered enterprise cloud apps that supports federation you can add them to Azure AD to enforce multi-factor authentication and other policies.
-- Microsoft Purview Information Protection capabilities can be extended out to these cloud apps to discover sensitive data, protect data, and prevent data loss.
+- Microsoft Purview Information Protection capabilities can be extended through Microsoft Defender for Cloud apps to these cloud apps to discover sensitive data, protect data, and prevent data loss.

 ## Implementing the layers of protection for SaaS apps